arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 ## Chapter 3 - Pursuit

-Either from the notepad in Paparnad's chambers or the scrap of paper in the Great Hall, the characters hopefully now know where Paparnad and Satasha met to hand off the **Crown of Noruchtohl**.
+Either from the notepad in Paparnad's chambers or the scrap of paper in Bekebel Great Hall, the characters hopefully now know where Paparnad and Satasha met to hand off the **Crown of Noruchtohl**.